luis-portfolio/Autofill-Europass-with-Cypress/readme.md

-# I used Cypress to auto-populate Europass with my skills from a javascript array.
+# I used Cypress to automatically populate Europass with my skills.

 >  If you need, feel free to use this software